-The vessel is casual; sightseers should dress according to the weather.
+The dress is casual; sightseers should dress according to the weather.
 On Sightseeing Tours, shorts and t-shirts are welcome.
 For Lunch Cruises, shorts or slacks and t-shirts are fine.
 On Dinner Cruises, casual attire is suggested.
 No sleeveless shirts for men, please.
 The Mary M. Miller is air-conditioned, and the Belle of Louisville has air-conditioning on the ballroom deck.

 The Belle is over 100 years old – National Historic Landmark and a much larger vessel.
 She is original to the steamboat era and a living operating museum.
 The Belle can accommodate 180 passengers for the buffet, and 650 total per cruise.

 The Parc Wharf parking lot is a pay lot at 131 West River Road (entrance by Joe’s Crab Shack).
 This lot stretches along the wharf to the Belle area.
 If this lot is full, the Riverview Parking Garage off of 6th Street is just a walk across the street from the Belle.
 Mention that you are going on a Belle cruise to get a discounted parking rate if there is an event at the Yum center.

 The Belle has an elevator lift to help with wheel chairs and provide access to the Ballroom Deck, however the Texas & Hurricane decks are not accessible.
-Wheelchairs on the Mary M. Miller can go to the first deck only.
+Wheelchairs on the Mary M. Miller are available on the first deck.

 A Sightseeing ticket provides a two-hour sightseeing ride on the Texas Deck (top) of the Belle or Mary M. Miller.
 Sightseeing passengers can also enjoy a self-guided tour of the boat, a full concession café, and full bar service.
-After lunch is over for those who purchased meal tickets, Sightseers are welcome to enter the ballroom for dancing and a break from outside.
+After the buffet meal is over for those who purchased meal tickets, Sightseers are welcome to enter the ballroom for dancing and a break from outside.